john-warner/Modstache/README.md

     <div {}="text;property1:prop1Value;property2:prop2Value;">This is replaced by default</div>
 ```

 The names for "text", "property1", etc can be changed to match the data object properties.
+The element property to be assigned
+can be a property of a child object, for example "style.color:colorValue".

 The data object would be setup as follows: